sreggani/ContactRecaster/README.md

         sh ContactCaster CTrace 2 0 10 2 19 > log

 You can then check you result in FinalContactTrace_2_0_10.
-In case of any wanderings about the execution steps you can chack the correspodant 'log'
+In case of any wanderings about the execution steps you can check the correspodant 'log'